Yuanyuan-Lee/Yuanyuan-Lee/README.md

 # Yuanyuan Li / 李原原

-**First-year Ph.D.
+**Second-year Ph.D.
 Student of Pattern Recognition and Intelligent System**

 **Institute of Automation, Chinese Academy of Sciences and Beijing Academy of Artificial Intelligence**